GlitcherOG/Project-Mcomm/README.md

 - Ensure user cant message,block,challange,report self
 - Tunneling Service (Temp Hide IPs as well)
 - Fix room Title
-- Redo messager so it doenst missout on ends of messages

 # Todo Discord Bot
 - Discord bot able to send messages in game and to rooms